younaman/Serverless-tools/README.md

 1. **Log In and Upload Files**

 Log in to the Amazon Web Services (AWS) cloud platform, and upload `aws_escalate.py` file to the `/home/cloudshell-user` directory in CloudShell.
+If you do not have an AWS account, please register an account.

 2. **Modify the Credentials File**